Mom’s Apple Cake: The Best ‘Welcome Home’ Delight!

 Of course, that involved some office work (the small Shore Excursions department onboard usually made either the first or the second-largest profit per cruise after the Casino).
 It also meant an early morning start to dispatch the tours and send the passengers to see the wonders they wanted to see on their cruise.

 Most of the times, though, early mornings finished early enough for me to jump on a coach and be on my way together with forty-fifty passengers.
-I would see the same things they were seeing, probably more if I happened to be a place I had visited before and known what hidden corners I wanted to explore or (re)discover.
+I would see the same things they saw, probably more if I happened to be a place I had visited before and known what hidden corners I wanted to explore or (re)discover.

 Yep, I was paid to do this and enjoyed it 200%!